ENGG 111 Computer Tools for Scientists and Engineers: Spreadsheets

 ENGG 111 is a 1-unit introduction to computer tools and techniques useful for data analysis, problem solving, and communication in science/engineering coursework and professional activities.
 Students learn to use spreadsheet software (such as Microsoft Excel) to perform routine data analysis, including use of mathematical equations, statistical analysis, graphing, curve fitting, and a variety of numerical problem-solving techniques, and also to communicate analytical results according to standard practices in science and engineering.

-A Midterm Exam and a Final Exam will be administered on designated dates.
-They can be taken either online or in person at the College of Marin Kentfield Campus.
+In order to evaluate successful achievement of the course learning objectives, students will be expected to complete and upload weekly homework assignments, a more comprehensive project assignment (due at the end of the course), and both a Midterm Exam and a Final Exam that will be administered during specified dates.
+These exams can be taken either online or in person at the College of Marin Kentfield Campus.

 In addition to internet capability, students will need to have access to Microsoft Excel (preferably 2007 or newer) in order to succeed in the course.
-Note that students can freely access this software at any of the College of Marin student computer labs.
+Students can freely access this software at any College of Marin student computer lab.

 First Day of Class Instructions

 All students officially enrolled in the course will be able to access the Moodle course web site via MyCOM once the course begins.
-The course website will contain information and links to all required features of the course.
-In order to remain in the course, you must access the course website by midnight on the first official day of class (Wed, Sep 5).
-If you are unable to access the course website, you must email the instructor at firstname.lastname@example.org before this deadline.
+In order to demonstrate intent to participate in the course, you must access the course website by the end of the first week of classes.
+If you are unable to access the course website, you must email the instructor at email@example.com before this deadline.

 For additional information, or if you are attempting to add the course, please e-mail the instructor at firstname.lastname@example.org.